| Description:

 their combined seniority.

-The following example is used for illustration
+The following example is used for illustrationpurposes only:

-jobs on the Fifth District.
+There are 4 jobs on the former Spokane International and 8jobs on the Fifth District.
 Because of these 12 jobs, it is

 determined that there will be 12 positions on the Reserve